Hruso people: Culture

-One of the most notable features of Aka arts is the Chinese design of the Jana flower, which can be often found on many of the indigenous haversacks.
-It is a known legend that the Jana flower represents the commemorate an ancient Tibetan king, who was believed to have led his entire life through daily reincarnations.
-It was also believed that he lived in an open giant palace that grew the Jana flowers every time the sun sets.
+One of the most notable features of Aka art is the Chinese design of the Jana flower, which can often be found on many of the indigenous haversacks.
+It is a known legend that the Jana flower represents commemorating an ancient Tibetan king, who was believed to have led his entire life through daily reincarnations.
+It was also believed that he lived in an open, giant palace that grew the Jana flowers every time the sun set.

-Indigenous festivals under the guidance of a village Chieftains such as those of the four-day Nechido festival, held in November involves the affiliation with the natural world and community.
+Indigenous festivals under the guidance of a village Chieftain, such as those of the four-day Nechido festival, held in November, involve affiliation with the natural world and community.

 Dual language

 Among the Aka live a second group of people, with their own language, the Koro.
 They are culturally integrated with the Aka, but have somehow maintained their separate, only distantly related Tibeto-Burman language.
 Koro has more similarities with the Tani language group, in easternmost Tibet.
 There are thought to be 800 to 1200 remaining speakers of Koro, and 4,000 to 6,000 speakers of Aka.